Worldline EFT treatment of quadratic and cubic gravity theories: The two-particle effective Lagrangian of cubic gravity

+\\ { Like the $\phi^3$ calculations at 1 PN in Sec. \ref{subsec:1PNR^3}, integrals corresponding to the above diagrams evaluate to zero.}

-We obtain the final result by summing over all the previous contributions at 2 PN and taking an inverse Fourier transform, leading to a change in the two-body effective potential energy due to the Riemann cubed term in the bulk gravitational action compared to GR.
+We obtain the final result by summing over all the previous contributions at 2 PN, leading to a change in the two-body effective potential energy due to the Riemann cubed term in the bulk gravitational action compared to GR.
 At 2 PN, the change is given as follows:

 where $r_{12}$ is the inter orbital separation, $v_i$ for $i = 1, 2$ are the velocities of BH 1 and BH 2 respectively, and $a_i$ for $i = 1, 2$ are the accelerations of BH 1 and 2 respectively.
-Eq. (\ref{eq:VeffCubic}) can be rewritten in a form where instead of individual accelerations and velocities, we use relative values.
+Eq. (\ref{eq:VeffCubic}) can be rewritten in a form where, instead of individual accelerations and velocities, we use relative values.
 The form is given as follows

 where $\frac{1}{\mu} = \frac{1}{m_1}+\frac{1}{m_2}$, $M = m_1 + m_2$, $\delta = \frac{m_1 - m_2}{M}$, $\Vec{a}_{CM} = \frac{m_1 \Vec{a}_1 + m_2 \Vec{a}_2}{M}$, $\Vec{a}_{rel} = \Vec{a}_2 - \Vec{a}_1$, and $\Vec{v}_{rel} = \Vec{v}_2 - \Vec{v}_1$.